zaiisao/Documentation/en/Real-time-Messaging/limitations_oc.md

 ## Maximum Call Frequency

 The call limit is for one <code>AgoraRtmKit</code> instance.
-If an operation corresponds to multiple methods, the number of the method calls of an operation equals the sum of the method calls of all corresponding methods in a specific timeframe.
+If an operation corresponds to multiple methods, the number of the method calls of an operation equals the sum of the method calls of all corresponding methods in a specific time frame.

 <div class="alert note">You can increase the call limit of an API by creating multiple <code>AgoraRtmKit</code> instances.</div>